-Your property is all ready to be rented out, and you've found a tenant who seems like a reliable renter after screening.
-The next step is to have them sign a lease, put down their deposit and first month's rent and move in.
+Your property is all ready to be rented out, and you've found a tenant who seems like a reliable renter after tenant screening.
+The next step is to have them sign a lease agreement, put down their security deposit and first month's rent and move in.

 A lease is a contract between two parties that defines the conditions and terms under which a tenant will inhabit a property owned by a landlord.
 A lease can be a written or oral agreement.
 In Pennsylvania, leases for terms of more than three years need to be written.
 A lease for a term of fewer than three years can be made orally.